Yachats Trails History: Click here for the story

 For some background on this trail, click here: Yachats 804 Trail

 Ya'Xaik (yah' khik) Trail: At the south east corner of the parking lot of the Overleaf Lodge you will see a trail sign leading to a path through the woods, towards Highway 101.
 Follow this path; it comes out briefly on to the main driveway to the lodge.
 About fifty yards further on, cut through the parking lot of the Overleaf Event Center and come out on Highway 101 directly across from Diversity Drive.
 Cross the highway (with great care, please!) and head up Diversity Drive.
 The trail proper begins at the east end of Diversity Drive (this is also a good starting point, with parking spots).
 It then traverses lush second growth forest and links up with the Gerdemann Botanic Preserve's public footpath (see below), via a wooden gate.
 The footpath will bring you back out to Highway 101 slightly north of Diversity Drive.
-If you start and end at the Overleaf, the trail is about 1.1 miles in length.
+If you start and end at the Overleaf, the trail is about 1.2 miles in length.
 Difficulty is moderate, with some steps and elevation change.
 Map including connection to 804 Trail

 The Ya'Xaik Trail story